 - 1. A Worship Team entry is the art of leading others in worship. - 2.
-Worship Team entries may consist of 2 to 10 eligible students. - 3.
+Worship Team, Small entries may consist of 2 to 10 eligible students. - 3.
 Worship Team entries have a time limit of 7 minutes with 21⁄2 minutes for setup and 21⁄2 minutes for tear down.
 Participants may have assistance with setup. - 4.
 All individuals within a Worship Team entry must meet the age or grade requirements.
 No adult accompanists or vocalists are allowed. - 5.
 Worship Team entries must consist of both vocalists and instrumentalists.
-Entries are required to have more than 1 vocalist - 6.
+Small entries are required to have at least 1 vocalist.
+Large entries are required to have more than 1 vocalist. - 6.
 All music must be memorized. - 7.
 Additional instruments, equipment, and/or additional percussion accessories are permitted but must be provided by the participants, and only if the additions can be set up and torn down within the allotted time limit.
 Individuals are not allowed to bring their own drum sets. - 8.
 In-ear metronomes are only permitted for drummers.